9 Foods Associated With Living Longer, According to Research

 One study that looked at green tea consumption and risk of death in those that experienced a stroke or heart attack found that the biggest tea drinkers (7 cups per day) had up to a 62 percent lower risk of death when compared to non-green tea drinkers.
 If that sounds like more green tea than you can stomach, not to worry — some benefits were still seen in those that drank one to two cups per day.
 "Green tea contains a unique polyphenol that has been shown to offer many heart health benefits, and likely contributes to this positive benefit of lower risk of death," notes Manaker.

 Not a big tea drinker?
-Try adding it to a smoothie with our Green Tea Smoothie or make a Green Tea Peach Smoothie Bowl.
+Try adding it to a smoothie with our Green Tea Smoothie.

 For a long, fruitful life, fill your plate with mostly plant foods and follow a healthy eating pattern like the Mediterranean Diet.
 Aim to eat more of these powerhouse foods if you enjoy them, but know that no one food is going to determine how long you live—it's your overall diet and lifestyle that makes the biggest difference.